PURIM EVENTS

 If you are in need of a Megillah reading at home, please be in contact with Gabe Wintner.

-Click here to download the above flyer.
+Click here to download a printable version of the above flyer.

 MATANOT L'EVYONIM & MISHLOACH MANOT

-We are looking for volunteers to help with delivering Mishloach Manot.
+Delivery Volunteers: We are looking for volunteers to help with delivering Mishloach Manot.
 Click here to sign up.

 Please Note: BDJ Mishloach Manot are very meaningful and convey the spiritual value of warmth that we as a shul family hold dear.
 But they do not officially fulfill the mitzvah of Mishloach Manot.
 It is essential that in addition to the BDJ Mishloach Manot that you send, that you also deliver at least one Mishloach Manot gift to another Jew on Purim day.
 This package should contain at least two types of food that are ready to be eaten.
 The reason for this is because Mishloach Manot must be sent איש אל רעהו, 'one person to another'-- meaning not through an organization or in partnership with others.
 Thank you for bringing joy to our BDJ friends both through our communal shul Mishloach Manot and through the mitzvah of Mishloach Manot.